Partner and Co-founder

 What’s your story?

-Outside mainstream games, Ian’s writing includes the Napoleonic horror movie Fallen Soldiers, the children’s Cthulhu book Where’s My Shoggoth? and the best-selling interactive story Pendragon Rising.
-He also writes, designs and directs live-action events such as the acclaimed ghost story God Rest Ye Merry.
+Outside mainstream games, Ian’s work includes the Napoleonic horror movie Fallen Soldiers, the children’s Cthulhu book Where’s My Shoggoth? and the best-selling interactive story Pendragon Rising.
+He also writes, designs and directs live-action experiences such as the acclaimed ghost story God Rest Ye Merry.